Frequently Asked Questions

 What is a Title Exam?

-Real property has often been owned by many people, often dating back hundreds of years.
+Real property, or land plus any property directly attached to it, has often been owned by many people, often dating back hundreds of years.
 A Title Exam seeks to determine whether there are any outstanding issues affecting the current owner’s title to the property.
 Before real property is conveyed, a title examiner reviews the documents related to the property that are recorded at the Registry of Deeds to determine whether there is a clean “Chain of Title.”
 One typical example of a title issue that is often encountered is a missing mortgage discharge.

 What is Title Insurance?